History of the Jews in Tunisia: Overview

-One Jew originally from Gibraltar who refuses to measure, was the victim of a bastinado; His protest to his consul led to a strong reaction from the United Kingdom.
-This situation was beneficial to the Granas, who obtained permission to pay to replace the chechia with a white cap (kbîbes) and the wearing of a sefseri specific for their women, as a way to distinguish themselves from the Twansa who still had to wear the black cap.
-However, this concession contradicted with a relative hardening of the authorities during the first decades of the century, as reported by the doctor of the bey, Louis Franck, or the consul of the United States Mordecai Manuel Noah.
+A Jew from Gibraltar who refused the decree was beaten.
+His protest to his consul triggered a strong reaction from the United Kingdom.
+This situation benefited the Granas, who secured the replacement of the chechia with a white skullcap (kbîbes) and a specific sefseri for their women, as a way to distinguish themselves from the Twansa, who were still required to wear black skullcaps.
+However, this concession contradicted a relatively strict policy adopted by the authorities during the early decades of the century, as reported by the bey's physician, Louis Franck, and the United States consul Mordecai Manuel Noah.

-On the socio-economic level, the Jewish population was very heterogeneous.
-In the country ports, Jewish merchants of European origin control, along with Christians, the exchange of goods with foreign countries and dominated in more than half of trading houses operating in the country.
-Besides this wealthy class of traders and bankers, mainly Livornese, there was a middle class consisting of merchants and craftsmen.

-These Jews played an important role in the retail trade, especially in the capital, where they were established in two souks of the medina: one specializing in colonial goods, hardware and articles from Paris and one specializing in draperies and English and French silk.
-Many were also engaging in artisanal activities, such as goldsmith, on which they had a monopoly, and also manufacture of clothes and footwear.
-They also served as lenders for peasants and artisans.
-In the rural areas of Nabeul, Gabes and Djerba, Jews were occupied in winemaking, growing date palms or fruit trees and stock raising.
+In socio-economic terms, the Jewish population was highly heterogeneous.
+In the country's ports, European Jewish merchants, along with Christians, controlled foreign trade and dominated more than half of the commercial houses operating in the country.
+Alongside this affluent class of merchants and bankers, primarily Livornese, was a middle class of traders and artisans.
+These Jews played a significant role in retail trade, particularly in the capital, where they were heavily concentrated in two souks of the medina: one specializing in colonial goods, hardware, and items imported from Paris, and another specializing in draperies and silk fabrics from England and France.
+Many were also engaged in Tunisian handicrafts, such as working gold and silver, over which they held a monopoly, as well as tailoring and shoemaking.
+They also served as lenders to farmers and artisans.
+In rural areas such as Nabeul, Gabès, and Djerba, Jews worked in vine cultivation, date palm farming, fruit tree cultivation, and livestock farming.

-There was also a poor class of Jews which were unable to survive without the charity organized by their community.
-Another group, the Bahusim (baḥuṣim, Hebrew for "outsiders") were semi-nomadic Jews in western Tunisia and eastern Algeria who led a tribal existence, like that of the Bedouin, and made their living from agriculture, peddling, and smithing.
-Jewish tribes of the region of Wargha, Kef Governorate, were Karaites and they have been nomad warriors.
-Their descendants, also named "Bahusim", remained in the eastern part of Algeria up to modern times.
+There was also a poor class of Jews who lived off small trades and could not survive without the charity organized by their community.